Most organizations want to be more data-driven. But wanting it and building it are two very different things.

 Step 1: Build a Shared Decision-Making Framework

-It’s not possible, or desirable, for leadership to be in every room where decisions are made.
+It’s not possible, or even desirable, for leadership to be in every room where decisions are made.
 That’s why Adler recommends adopting a principle borrowed from military leadership: commander’s intent.

 “The boss can’t be in the room when every decision is made, but the rank and file need to have a sense for how the boss makes decisions,” Adler says.
 “You establish a framework, you explain and demonstrate that process, and you do it often.”